apetrasc/completedbaseline/01_Ret180/README.md

 *.tar.gz

 # explanations of functions
-This is a parser function.
+input_parser: This is a parser function.
 It defines the template for
     interpreting the examples you're feeding in.
+Basically, this function defines what the labels and data look like for your labeled data. output_parser:This is a parser function.
+It defines the template for interpreting the examples you're feeding in.
 Basically, this function defines what the labels and data look like for your labeled data.